- School & Youth

 - Get Involved

 Our Library and Archives staff will work to meet the needs of your image request.
 We also license material from our collection to a group of fine manufacturers.

-To request a reproduction, please email [email protected].
+To request a reproduction, please fill out this form, save it, and email it to [email protected].
 Please see the fee structure for Historic New England image services.
 All fees are determined at the discretion of Historic New England and may be changed without notice.

 Since 1999, many of Historic New England’s most accurate paper reproductions have been available through Adelphi Paper Hangings.
 Ranging from eighteenth century to twentieth century, there is something here for everyone who appreciates the fine workmanship of the block-printing technique.
 Founded in 1999, Adelphi Paper Hangings LLC is a small, artisanal producer of historically accurate block printed wallpapers for museums and historic institutions, as well as for period designers and those involved in contemporary design projects.